dataiku/dataiku-contrib/census-us/Readme.md

 2/ BUILD CENSUS WITH FEATURE SELECTION:
+Important:
-Important: the feature selection is done state by state and not for all the states submited at the same time.
+1/the feature selection is done state by state and not for all the states submited at the same time.
 If a feature is selected for one state, it's for all the states.
+2/the feature selection only deals with binary classification or regression , not multinomial classification.
+Make sure that no empty, Nan, etc... is in the target field !

 Nb max fields: the N top significants P-values.
 Default: -1 = All.
 Mind the volume of fields and the high correlated variables it'll generate.
 Fields per output file: The number of fields per file. if 600 features have been selected for a value of 200, 3 files will be generated into the output.
 With a simple python, R or Spark script, you can import these data in a DSS Dataset.